biomurph/OpenBCI_32Bit/README.md

     Documents/Arduino
 folder.

+place the OpenBCI_SD folder inside your
+	Documents/Arduino
+folder.

 Then re-start the Arduino IDE.
 You should see a long list of chipKIT compatible boards in the Tools-Boards drop down menu.
 Select OpenBCI 32 (!) as your board.

 Select the OpenBCI_32bit program from your scketch folder.